yuja/jj/docs/git-compatibility.md

   it because they automatically run `git fetch` in the background from time to time.

-* In co-located repos with a very large number of branches or other refs, `jj` commands can get noticeably slower because of the automatic `jj git import` executed on each command.
+* In colocated repos with a very large number of branches or other refs, `jj` commands can get noticeably slower because of the automatic `jj git import` executed on each command.
 This can be mitigated by occasionally running `jj util gc` to speed up the import (that command includes packing the Git refs).